|

 Latin name meaning "seed of the elm tree."

-- SAMEERA:
+- SAMEERA

-Variant of Arabic Samira, meaning
+spelling of Arabic Samira, meaning

 "companion in evening talk."

-- SAMIA:
+- SAMIA

-Variant of Arabic Samiya, meaning "lofty,
+spelling of Arabic Samiya, meaning "lofty,

 sublime."

-- SAMINA:
+- SAMINA

-Variant of Arabic Thamina, meaning
+(ثمينة): Variant form of Arabic

 "healthy."

-- SAMIRA:
+- SAMIRA

 Feminine form of Arabic Samir, meaning